This website is intended for healthcare professionals only.

 25th April 2023

-Adolescent atopic eczema (AE) gives rise to a negative impact on patient’s quality of life.
-There is already good evidence to suggest that interleukin-13 (IL-13) creates inflammation in AE.
-Tralokinumab (TK) specifically neutralises IL-13 and therefore reduces inflammation.
-Previous work has demonstrated efficacy for the drug adults with moderate to severe AE.
-However, it remains uncertain whether TK is effective for adolescents with moderate to severe disease.
+Tralokinumab specifically neutralises IL-13 and therefore reduces inflammation.
+Previous work has demonstrated efficacy for the drug adults with moderate-to-severe atopic eczema.
+However, it remains uncertain whether tralokinumab is effective for adolescents with moderate-to-severe disease.

 Tralokinumab and atopic eczema outcomes

-At week 52, 62.9% of all tralokinumab participants maintained their IGA score of 0 or 1 with doses administered either every 2 or 4 weeks.
+At week 52, 62.9% of all tralokinumab participants maintained their IGA score of 0 or 1 with doses administered either every two or four weeks.
 The drug was tolerable with a similar proportion of adverse events in all three arms.

 Citation